 How to use SSH keys with Windows on Azure

-This article introduces ways to generate and use secure shell (SSH) keys on a Windows computer to create and connect to a Linux virtual machine (VM) in Azure.
+This article describes ways to generate and use secure shell (SSH) keys on a Windows computer to create and connect to a Linux virtual machine (VM) in Azure.
 To use SSH keys from a Linux or macOS client, see the quick or detailed guidance.

 Overview of SSH and keys

 SSH is an encrypted connection protocol that allows secure sign-ins over unsecured connections.
-It is the default connection protocol for Linux VMs hosted in Azure.
+SSH is the default connection protocol for Linux VMs hosted in Azure.
 Although SSH itself provides an encrypted connection, using passwords with SSH connections still leaves the VM vulnerable to brute-force attacks or guessing of passwords.
 A more secure and preferred method of connecting to a VM using SSH is by using a public-private key pair, also known as SSH keys.

 The public key is placed on your Linux VM, or any other service that you wish to use with public-key cryptography.